radeklat/delfino/README.md

 Delfino looks for any [`click.Command`](https://click.palletsprojects.com/en/8.0.x/api/#click.Command) sub-class in the following locations:

 - `commands` folder in the root of the project (next to the `pyproject.toml` file).
 This location is useful for commands that don't need to be replicated in multiple locations/projects.
+To change the default location, use the `tool.delfino.local_command_folders` config option.
+It allows specifying more than one folder.
 - python module import path (`<IMPORT_PATH>`) specified by `entry_point` of [a plugin](#minimal-plugin):
   ```toml
   [tool.poetry.plugins] # Optional super table